 Did you know:

-In the fall of 2011, 23,518 undergraduate students from 44 American institutions were surveyed by the National College Health Assessment (NCHA) about their health and mental health habits, behaviors, and perceptions.
+In the spring of 2013, 810 Western students, including students at the Affiliate University Colleges, were surveyed by the National College Health Assessment (NCHA) about their health and mental health habits, behaviors, and perceptions.

-- Within the last year, the following had been traumatic or very difficult to handle:
+- For women, the following had been traumatic or very difficult to handle within the last year:

 What do you do for your mental health?